Cities to invest in

 More accessible prices than the Parisian average

-A rental demand that strengthens profitability
+A rental demand that enhances profitability

 By investing with Beanstock, Théo acquired a 11.8 m² studio in the 18th arrondissement of Paris for €153,769.
 Following a complete renovation, his investment now achieves a net yield of 4.5% and an ROI of 8.5%.